Keith Knight is many things to many people–rapper,

 His comic musings on race have garnered accolades and stirred controversies, prompting CNN to tap him to grade America on its progress concerning issues of race.

-A short doc on Keef:
+Two short docs on Keef:

 Comic Con Inkpot Award for Career Achievement in Comics